The Ultimate Guide to Vitamin D: Benefits, Sources, and Deficiency

 Finding Your Vitamin D Fix

-• Sun's Kiss: The most natural way to get Vitamin D is by soaking up some sunshine.
-Aim for 10-30 minutes of midday sun exposure several times a week.
+The most natural way to get Vitamin D is by soaking up some sunshine.
+Strive for several sessions of 10 to 30 minutes of sunlight exposure during midday each week.
 Remember, moderation is key – too much sun can damage your skin.

 Uh Oh, Signs of Deficiency